 As a result, it may be more beneficial to have a local partner book for you.

 Data sharing is another facet of this collaboration.

-Consolidated data points from hundreds of travel agents may be able to assist each of these organisations in gaining important insights that will aid agents in their counselling.
+Consolidated data points from hundreds of travel agents may be able to assist each of these organizations in gaining important insights that will aid agents in their counseling.

 You’ll need to form a network with other travel agencies from different nations.

 You might employ an outsourcing company to assist you with this.
 It would allow you to share real-time information with your colleagues in the travel industry.

 When you collaborate with a local partner, you can provide tailored services to your clients.